 Statistical Nuances from the Nomad: Running Backs by Michael Pichan the Fantasy Nomad Welcome into the realm of Fantasy Football analysis where the focus is on unearthing information that will help your Fantasy Football team gain an advantage over of the competition.
-Each week, I will dig through the data, so you don’t have to, to provide a deeper explanation of what happened, uncover why those things happened, and whether we should expect those things to continue to happen.
-Running Backs Week Six [caption id="attachment_15634" align="alignleft" width="259"] Adrian Peterson making things happen, just not getting in the end zone, yet.[/caption]
+Each week, I will dig through the data, so you don't have to, to provide a deeper explanation of what happened, uncover why those things happened, and whether we should expect those things to continue to happen.
+And, this week I am adding some new statistical reports, which will appear in bold print below. [caption id="attachment_15549" align="alignleft" width="194"] Falcon's RB Michael Turner led all running backs in Fantasy Points in Week 4[/caption] Running Backs

 Leave a Comment

 - Harvin will only have a small role offense Sun